dmeehan1968/react-component-library/.junie/guidelines.md

 ## Conventions
 - Keep components small and stateless where possible.
-- Co-locate tests and their DSLs with features; use `tests/` only for larger integration suites.
+- Co-locate tests and their helpers with features; use `tests/` only for larger integration suites.
 - Avoid adding global ambient types in `src/`.

 ---